 Here you can live out your small town fantasy at the local Georgetown Famer’s Market, or head to the downtown area to enjoy local cafes, boutique shops, local art galleries, and unique cultural attractions.

-While the community promises a laid-back atmosphere for resetting from the stresses of the city, the true magic of the region is found within the surrounding landscapes, where sprawling kilometres of hiking trails weave their way through both the Kelso and Terra Cotta Conservation Areas.
+While the community promises a laid-back atmosphere for resetting from the stresses of the city, the true magic of the region is found within the surrounding landscapes, where sprawling kilometres of nature trails weave their way through both the Kelso and Terra Cotta Conservation Areas.

 While summer is a great time to visit cultural festivals and outdoor attractions, Halton Hills is at its most beautiful in the fall.
 Planning your visit for this shoulder season promises fewer crowds for enjoying picturesque landscapes of changing fall foliage free from the tourist hordes.